From a trailer, few trucks, and a creative spirit, VIP was the start of something special.

 As a result of this, VIP won their first major account, transporting systems for the U.S. Postal Service.
 The oversized sorters took up three truckloads to move one machine.
 The company began to grow, never forgetting that first principle: creative problem solving will go a long way.

 In 1984, VIP's client Hitachi Data Systems approached VIP with shipments that needed to be transported in temperature controlled environments.
 At the time, there were no options for customers looking to move their items this way.
-But with clever and creative spirit, Dan and the team set to work.
+But with that clever and creative spirit, Dan and the team set to work.
 They created customized trailers with climate units and became known in the industry as a very specialized carrier.
 VIP went on to support highly specialized companies like NASA, transporting payloads and components.

 In 1986, VIP established itself in Jessup, Maryland.
 This was another creative solution to a problem - they could now support East Coast operations for its customers, and create backhaul solutions for VIP's growing fleet.